givmangi/CSS_RDD/readme.md

-# Beyond the Threshold: Individual-Level Persistence and Advancement Among Quota-Elected Women in Italian Municipal Politics
+# Individual-Level Persistence and Advancement Among Quota-Elected Women in Italian Municipal Politics

 Replication package for the Computational Social Science final exam paper (MSc Data Science, University of Trento).
 This README exists so